This article was written with help from Kym Scott, an independent EYFS consultant.

 This can be classic symbolic or imaginative play, for example using toys and games, but can also refer to less ‘playful’ activities such as gardening or reading.

-As Early Years Foundation Stage (EYFS) settings are never empty rooms, all activities will have been set up by an adult - the difference comes in the directions given to the child.
+As Early Years Foundation Stage (EYFS) settings are never empty rooms, all activities will have been set up to some degree initially by an adult - the difference comes in the directions given to the child.